Ideas for home decorating are easy to come by. They’re everywhere.

 Take what you love about a piece and make it work for your living room.

-2) Never try to literally recreate a room that you see in a magazine or on TV.
 Why, you ask?
 It’s just so cool...I want my room to look JUST like that one!

 Because there are going to be differences in the size, shape, lighting (natural and otherwise) of your space, and those living room ideas that seem so perfect in a photo just won’t translate to a literal duplicate in your home.